chin8628/Nhentai-Shortcut/README.md

 - Implementing style/UI frameworks.
 (Choices in my mind are Styled-Component, Material UI, Tailwind, etc.)
 - Dynamic path shortcut in order to support other websites and allow users to select default website.
 - Bookmark feature
+- Placeholder on input to give hint what kind of input users should put in.
 - etc...

 ## Contribution